 Owners must also pay an annual permit fee to keep the dog if it’s declared dangerous.

 It’s often difficult to know whether a cat is lost or a stray as they are allowed to roam free.

 Removing, catching or trapping a roaming cat may cause the cat distress and should only be done to prevent injury or death of another domestic animal, or person, or if the cat is in a designated wildlife protection area.
 If you are concerned about a roaming cat around your place, our Rangers or a vet can check the microchip if the cat is contained.

 If you have concerns about a roaming cat near you, let us know.

 Birds can cause possible danger to people and animals, particularly in spring when birds, such as magpies, sometimes swoop to protect their young.

-If there is a problem with swooping birds in a Council sporting facility, let us know.
+If there is a problem with swooping birds in a Council sporting facility, call our Customer Experience Team on 02 4934 9700.
 If the bird issue is happening on private property or park or street, please contact the Newcastle National Parks office at 02 4946 4100, or email.